 Mount Susitna is also known to most Anchorage residents as The Sleeping Lady because it looks like a sleeping maiden with her arms folded across her chest.

 This image automatically refreshes every 30 seconds.
 For manual refresh, hit the F5 key on your computer.

 This is Main Street in Nome.
 The finish line of the Iditarod Race.
-The image automatically refreshes every 30 seconds, or you can manually refresh it by hitting F5 on your computer.
+The image automatically refreshes every 30 seconds.

 PLEASE NOTE: DUE TO THE HIGH NUMBER OF USERS VIEWING THIS WEBCAM DURING THE RACE FINISH.
 THE WEBCAM MAY BE TEMPORARILY OFF-LINE AT TIMES.
 PLEASE DO NOT CALL US IF THIS HAPPENS.
 CHECK BACK LATER.
 PLANET EARTH ADVENTURES IS NOT RESPONSIBLE FOR THE MAINTENANCE AND OPERATION OF THIS WEBCAM.